 To be accepted to the nursing major students must complete an application form, meet specific prerequisite course requirements, and obtain CNA (certified nursing assistant) certification.
 To progress in the nursing major students must complete all prerequisite courses.
 Any person who has been denied licensure by any Board of Nursing, whose license is currently suspended, surrendered or revoked in any United States jurisdiction, or whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action is ineligible for admission.

 1. File a completed application for admission to St. Ambrose University (SAU) and request transcripts be sent to SAU.
+Acceptance to St. Ambrose University is required in order to be considered for the nursing program.

 2. File a completed application for admission to the Department of Nursing.